Charmichles/introduction-to-robotics/README.md

 -   wires and resistors for the other components
 -   some type of antenna (preferably not a paperclip)

-Below's the picture of my setup and here's the [link](https://youtu.be/ltkqo6wFsuc) to the (very boring) video.
+Below's the picture of my setup and here's the [link](https://youtu.be/ltkqo6wFsuc) to the video.

 <img src = "https://github.com/andrei-brihac/introduction-to-robotics/blob/75c0bfe7fa2c60558654c86664edc4960c29946d/project-3/setup.jpg">